 Offences in Canada could be indictable or summary.

 - Summary Offences: These are offences that are not serious.
 The conviction usually results in fines and a few days of jail time.
 The maximum prison time for a summary offence is generally less than six months.
-Also, there is no right for a jury trial.
+Also, there is no right to a jury trial.

 - Indictable Offences: An indictable offence could usually result in long-term prison time.

-Sometimes the law allows an offence to be prosecuted summarily or by the way indictment.
+Sometimes the law allows an offence to be prosecuted summarily or, by the way, indictment.
 Such offences are hybrid offences.
 Unfortunately, IRPA considers these offences indictable regardless of the way of prosecution.

 - Under subsection 4(3) of the Controlled Drugs and Substances Act, possession of cocaine for personal use could result in jail time for up to seven years.
 As a result, this offence is criminality.

-- Theft under $5000 could result in maximum prison time of two years under section 355 of the Criminal Code.
+- Theft under $5000 could result in a maximum prison time of two years under section 355 of the Criminal Code.
 As a result, it is criminality.

 I must emphasize these are for offences that occur outside Canada.
-If the offence occurs in Canada, then the actual prison time could turn the offence from criminality to serious criminality.
+If the offence occurs in Canada, the actual prison time could turn the offence from criminality to serious criminality.
 However, this topic is outside the scope of this article.

-- Only one offence outside Canada,
+- Only one crime outside Canada,

-- the offence is criminality, and
+- the crime is criminality, and

 - more than ten years have passed since the completion of the sentence.